nihal-5/Resource-procurement-automation-from-supplier/README.md

 pip install -r requirements.txt uvicorn procurement_automation.app:app --reload --port 8010
 ```
-Open http://localhost:8010 — it will auto-generate a plan from bundled sample data on load.
+Open http://localhost:8010 — it auto-generates a plan from bundled sample data on load.
 Upload JSON/CSV files anytime to override.

+### Supplier view + PDFs
+- The dashboard lists suppliers from the latest plan (sample or your uploads).
+- Select a supplier to see linked SKUs and branch stock; download a ready-to-send PO PDF for that supplier.

 ### API endpoints
 - `GET /` — minimal UI for uploads and running the plan.